The Adventures of Tintin (film): Proposed sequels

-In June 2015, Jamie Bell stated that the sequel was titled Tintin and the Temple of the Sun and that he hoped shooting would begin in early 2016 for a possible release by the end of 2017 or early 2018.
+In June 2015, Bell stated that the sequel was titled Tintin and the Temple of the Sun and that he hoped shooting would begin in early 2016 for a possible release by the end of 2017 or early 2018.
 Later in November, Horowitz said that he was no longer working on the sequel, and did not know if it was still being made, and in March 2016, he confirmed that the script he had written for the sequel had been scrapped.

 In March 2016, Scout.co.nz announced that Jackson would produce the sequel rather than direct.
 The website also announced that a third Tintin film was in development, with Jackson serving as executive producer.
 Bell and Serkis were reported to be reprising their roles in both films.
 Spielberg later announced that Jackson was still attached to directing the sequel, and that it would enter work once Jackson completed another Amblin Partners/DreamWorks production.

 In March 2018, Spielberg reiterated the above, saying that "Peter Jackson has to do the second part.
 Normally, if all goes well, he will soon start working on the script.
 As it takes two years of animation work on the film, for you, I would not expect to see it for about three years.
 But Peter will stick to it.
 Tintin is not dead!"
 In interviews later the same year, Jackson affirmed his intent to make another Tintin film, but said that a script was yet to be written.

-In an April 2022 interview with Forbes Magazine, Jamie Bell expressed interest in reprising his role saying.
+In an April 2022 interview with Forbes, Bell expressed interest in reprising his role saying.
 "He [Peter Jackson]’s always doing something, so if they said let’s get the band back together, we’d go do it.
 It’s going to be weird if I play Tintin at 45, but still, the technology allows it, so that’s fine."
+In June 2024, Serkis stated that Jackson was working on the sequel.